jas0ndyq/vue-video-player/README.md

 # Vue-Video-Player
-[Video.js](https://github.com/videojs/video.js) player component for Vue.
+[Video.js](https://github.com/videojs/video.js) player component for Vue2.

 # Update
-Updated to video.js 6+.
+The latest version of the update, I hope the component itself is a simple and lightweight player, in addition to the videojs core library itself, no other packages; if you need other videojs extensions, you need to import the corresponding scriptjs plugin in the entry script file or component script Resource package.

 # Example
 [Demo Page](https://surmon-china.github.io/vue-video-player)